-Short story first published by headstuff.org here on April 22, 2020
+This short story was first published by Ireland-based online journal Headstuff here on April 22, 2020.

 A handful of lentils boil in water with a generous dash of turmeric to forget the taste of death coating the tongue.
 On good days, you add some chillies and garlic.
 Not today.
 As you drink it, you succumb to a raking cough.
 It’s a while before it recedes leaving the throat raw and itchy.
 The doctor said it’s decades of smoke, dust and human skin cells that have settled in your old chest.
 It’s a common ailment among your kind, he had said, washing his hands in the sink.
 Promising better days (or maybe better health, you can’t recall his exact words) he wrote a prescription while you looked at him with watery eyes.

 Medicines are for the higher castes, not for those who live off the samshan ghats.

 The dal bhaat does its job and the acidic hunger clawing at your stomach walls recedes for the night.
 You roll out the mat that’s been patched so many times that no one remembers its original hue.
 You lie down and look at the only photo on the wall, the colours in it fading with the limestone paint.
 Your husband was the first dead you saw burn.
 It was just a few months after the birth of your son– a wailing midget with a head full of soft curls.
 The day your husband died, your milk dried up, impotent breasts mocking the woman you used to be.

 Three decades ago, women didn’t have the privilege of performing the last rites; only a male relative had that honour.
 So you had watched from the sidelines as the funeral flames engulfed your world.

 What would your husband say if he saw you burning the dead nowadays?
 You try to imagine, but you are tired and you have forgotten his voice.